Topic-wise Exploration of the Telegram Group-verse: Related work

 The characteristics and dynamics of messaging platforms have attracted a lot of attention.
 Notably, prior studies analysed content properties \cite{resende:2019:WWW, resende:2019:WebSci,maros_analyzing_2020} and information spread \cite{caetano:2019,nobre:2021} on WhatsApp's groups, hinting at the catalytic role of the platform in various real-world events \cite{garimella:2018,Bowles:2020,machado:2019}.

 More recently, attention has been dedicated to groups and channels on Telegram, as the platform's popularity increases across the globe.
-Some studies were interested in the inner workings of the mobile application~\cite{satrya_digital_2016, anglano_forensic_2017}, and its use by particular user populations, such as Iranian immigrants \cite{nikkhah_telegram_2018}, terrorist organizations \cite{khawaja_telegram_2017}, extremist groups \cite{Hoseini_Melo_Benevenuto_Feldmann_Zannettou_2023}, or particular countries (e.g., Iran and Russia \cite{hashemi_telegram_2019,akbari_platform_2019}).
-Others analysed the formation of communities within Telegram channels \cite{Urman_Katz_2022,tikhomirova_community_2021} and their connection to information spread \cite{venancio24, dargahi_nobari_characteristics_2021}.
-Some other efforts studied content properties, limiting to textual content, and usage patterns, with attention given to news content \cite{naseri_analyzing_2019}, hate speech and abusive language~\cite{wich_introducing_2022}, as well as the presence of fake channels (i.e., those impersonating important services or persons) \cite{morgia_its_2023}.
+Some studies were interested in the inner workings of the mobile application~\cite{satrya_digital_2016, anglano_forensic_2017}, and its use by particular user populations, such as Iranian immigrants \cite{nikkhah_telegram_2018}, terrorist organizations \cite{yayla2017telegram,Alrhmoun_Winter_Kertész_2024}, extremist groups \cite{Hoseini_Melo_Benevenuto_Feldmann_Zannettou_2023,Kloo_Cruickshank_Carley_2024}, or particular countries (e.g., Iran and Russia \cite{hashemi_telegram_2019,akbari_platform_2019,Hanley_Durumeric_2024}).
+Others analysed the formation of communities within Telegram channels \cite{Urman_Katz_2022,tikhomirova_community_2021} and their connection to information spread \cite{venancio24, Hoseini_Melo_Benevenuto_Feldmann_Zannettou_2024, dargahi_nobari_characteristics_2021}.
+Some other efforts studied content properties, limiting to textual content and usage patterns, with attention given to news content \cite{naseri_analyzing_2019}, hate speech and abusive language~\cite{wich_introducing_2022}, as well as the presence of fake channels (i.e., those impersonating important services or persons) \cite{morgia_its_2023}.
 The use of Telegram to perform illicit activities (e.g., pump-and-dump activities in cryptocurrency markets \cite{xu_anatomy_2019}, manipulation of social media popularity \cite{weerasinghe_pod_2020}) has also been previously addressed.
 Overall, previous works focused on the information people exchange on Telegram, in groups and channels of a specific topic.
 Only Morgia \textit{et al.}~\cite{morgia_its_2023} used TGStat to gather channels associated with multiple topics.
 Yet, they did not distinguish between such topics and aggregated all of them to discover fake channels.

 In contrast, we here offer a topic-wise analysis of common user activities in Telegram groups.
-Rather than focusing on the type of exchanged information, or how it spreads, we show how differently people leverage different features (e.g., media types, links to external sites) to interact with each other when discussing different topics.
+Rather than focusing on the type of information exchanged, or how it spreads, we show how people leverage different features (e.g., media types, links to external sites) to interact with each other, and how such patterns differ depending on the topics and goals of group discussion.